-All of the tools you need for home inspecting can be found at your local hardware store.
-Plan to spend a few hundred dollars Here's a nice starter list.
+All of the tools you need for a home inspection can be found at your local hardware store.
+Plan to spend a few hundred dollars.

 E&O insurance covers you if a client claims you made a serious oversight that costs them money.
 You can normally bundle these policies together for a discount.
 You may also get a discount if you pay some or all of the annual cost up from instead of monthly.
 These policies together can run about $1000 per year, but there's a decent range here so do some research.

 A good home inspector is a good marketer.
 Finding those agents that will send you work takes patience and creativity.
 Luckily, agents are easy to find and connect with, they're in the networking business.
-Even if you can just be the second of third person they call during busy season, it's a good start.
-Here's some resources below, and we have a ton of helpful content about networking on our YouTube Channel above.
+Even if you can just be the second or third person they call during the busy season, it's a good start.
+Here are some resources below, and we have a ton of helpful content about networking on our YouTube Channel above.

 InterNACHI and ASHI are the two major national associations for home inspectors.
 Illinois also has a statewide association, creatively named the Illinois Home Inspection Association.
 These groups usually offer a ton of value for the money in form of networking, continuing education, product discounts, and access to other inspectors for questions and advice.

 - International Association of Certified Home Inspectors (InterNACHI)